sjoerdvankreel/firefly-synth/manual.md

 - VST3: does sample accurate automation, no note expressions.
 - CLAP: does sample accurate automation, does threadpool, no modulation, no polyphonic modulation.

+## Monophonic mode

+Comes with 2 monophonic modes: true mono ("Mono") and release-monophonic mode ("Release").
+Monophonic mode has all kinds of opportunities to introduce pops and clicks.
+To combat that:

+- Use portamento to get rid of sudden pitch changes.
+- Use multi-triggered envelopes instead of retriggered envelopes to prevent sudden jumps in the envelope.

+Furthermode, true monophonic mode may often not do what you want.
+Release-monophonic mode is much more easily understood as a series of independent monophonic sections (which may overlap in their envelope release section, hence, not "true monophonic").

 ## Feature overview

 See the parameter reference document for details.

+- Envelope 1 hardwired to voice gain.
 - Up to 32 voices in polyphonic mode.
 - Per-voice and global audio routing matrices.
 - Per-voice and global cv-to-cv routing matrices.